leylaozsen/ALRM.github.io/Chapter1/README.md

 ## Toluca Company Example Predicting Mean Number of Work Hours Required For Various Lot Size Values

 Example on page 21 computes the mean number of work hours required for when the lot size is 65.
-And on page 22,
+And on page 22, it's computed for when the lot size is 80.
+The R script below shows how to compute

 ```markdown
 #Compute the mean number of work hours required when the lot size is 65, see page 21